LLNL/serac/src/docs/index.rst

   Software Documentation
 ================================

-Doxygen documentation for the Serac source code is located `here <../doxygen/html/html/index.html>`_.
+Doxygen documentation for the Serac source code is located in the `Doxygen directory <doxygen/html/index.html>`_.

 ======================================================
 Copyright and License Information